tobyweston/blog/source/_posts/2014-10-22-scala-mixins.md

         }
     }

-This says that extending classes must provide a value for `customers` but it implements some coarse grained test setup.
+This says that extending classes must provide a value for `customers`.
+It implements some coarse grained test setup against this.
 So when writing a test, it's easy to just extend the trait and slot in an implementation of `customers`.
 For example an `InMemoryCustomers` or an Oracle implementation that by-passes any constraint checking the proper API might enforce.

     class OracleCustomerTest extends BackdoorCustomers {